sefatanam/yt-unsbcriber-atonce/README.md

 });

 ````
- 4. Clear your console .
+ 4. Clear your console.
- 5. Paste it & see the magic
+ 5. Paste it & see the magic.

-### Build your youtube channel fresh.